OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-36.md

 ## 2 Chronicles 36:6

-Nebuchadnezzar king of Babylon came up against him and bound him with bronze chains to take him to Babylon.
+Nebuchadnezzar, the king of Babylon, came against him and bound him with bronze chains to take him to Babylon.

 ## 2 Chronicles 36:7